Minjoong Yoon

-Minjoong Yoon (born September 8, 1948) is a South Korean chemist and professor.
+Minjoong Yoon (born September 8, 1948) was a South Korean chemist and professor.

 Chemistry

-Yoon specializes in nano and molecular scale photochemistry and photonics.
+Yoon specialized in nano and molecular scale photochemistry and photonics.
 He is well known for the studies of space and time resolved fluorescence/Raman spectroscopy that has been conducted at the Laboratory for Molecular-Nano Photochemistry and Photonics in Chungnam National University.
 Acknowledging his contribution to chemistry, he was elected the 43rd president of The Korean Chemical Society in 2007 and held the position until 2009.
 In 2009, he also was elected as the president of The Korean Union of Chemical Science and Technology Societies.
 He served the president of Asia-Oceania Photochemistry Association from 2011 to 2012.
 He is an editorial advisory board member for the Journal of Photochemistry and Photobiology C-Photochemistry Review after serving editorial board member from 2001 to 2013.
 He served as an editorial board member for the Journal of Photochemistry and Photobiology A-Chemistry from 2004 to 2016.
 He has been an associate editor of the journal, Photochemical and Photobiological Sciences since 2006.